 -What are some consistent forex breakout patterns?

--When trading breakouts, how can I avoid false breaks?
+-When trading forex breakout patterns, how can I avoid false breaks?

 Ever heard the statements “most breakouts fail” or “you should avoid trading breakouts“?